AdaCore/training_material/courses/rust_essentials/010_rust_essentials/17-macros.rst

     - In Rust, it works on ASTs, token trees, or token streams.

 --------------------
-When to use macros
+When to Use Macros
 --------------------

 * Never
 * Never

 ----------------------
-But seriously though
+But Seriously Though
 ----------------------

 * Macros are used to: